 Lose weight without going on a diet?
 It's not too good to be true.
 You don't have to follow a strict diet to get the ball rolling; making these easy but effective changes really can help you lose weight.

-.
-Aim for a healthful, satisfying snack, such as an apple and some reduced-fat cheddar cheese.
-Eating more may seem counterintuitive, but smart snacking
+, then aim for a healthful, satisfying snack, such as an apple and some reduced-fat cheddar cheese.

 ) and as a result, lose weight.

 One of the worst ways to lose weight

 ?
 Meal skipping.
 Many people think skipping meals is a great way to cut calories, but in the end, they fail to lose weight

 .
 You'll be more likely to overeat or even binge (when you finally do eat) if you do not eat regular meals.
 Plus your body may go into "starvation mode" if don't eat enough, causing you to maintain (or even gain